|

 EPIC [-L] width height [name]

-box; the default is to center it.
+default is to center.
 See PIC.

 EQ [label]

-Start mathematical expression input preprocessed by eqn(1).
+Start equation input preprocessed by eqn(1).
+EQ and EN

-last label (if any) is used.
+label (if any) is used.

-EX [title [override [flag [ref-name]]]]
+EX [title [override [flag [refname]]]]

 Caption an exhibit.
 Arguments are handled analogously to